broadinstitute/ema/README.md

 ```

 ## Usage
-Ema allows you to compare embedding spaces from different protein language models.
+ema allows you to compare embedding spaces from different protein language models.
 Uses include:
 - Unsupervised clustering in the embedded space
 - Visualizing clusters with PCA, UMAP, and t-SNE plots of embedding spaces for each model
 - Scatterplot distances between sequences, compared across embedding spaces (For example, seq 1 and seq 2 have distance x in embedding space 1 and distance y in embedding space 2)